 It’s easy to be thankful for the obvious, but happy couples know the little things are just as important as the big things.
 It only takes a few simple words like “Honey, you rock.”
 BOOM!
 Mission accomplished.

 Oh, yeah! we’re covering that too.
-Sex as an expression of love creates intimacy, closeness and strengthens the bond between couples.
-Life is full of mortgage payments, parent-teacher conferences, flat tires, and burnt meals, but sex is a way to escape the mundane and reconnect with each other.
+Physical intimacy as an expression of love creates closeness and strengthens the bond between couples.
+Life is full of mortgage payments, parent-teacher conferences, flat tires, and burnt meals, but intimate partner time is a way to escape the mundane and reconnect with each other.

 5. Choose Your Battles